 - It is more common in adult women than adult men.

 - Insomnia is more common in older people than younger individuals.

 - Emotional, psychological and medical issues can cause insomnia.

-- It can be treated either through medicines or behavioral & lifestyle changes.
+- It can be treated either through medicines or behavioral and lifestyle changes.